EOEPCA/proc-ades/README.md

 The ADES software uses [ZOO-Project](http://zoo-project.org/) as the main framework for exposing the OGC compliant web services.
 The [ZOO-kernel](http://zoo-project.org/docs/kernel/) powering the web services is included in the software package.

-The ADES functions are designed to perform the processing and chaining function on a [Kubernetes](https://kubernetes.io) cluster using the [ARGO workflow](https://argoproj.github.io/) extension.
-Argo is a robust workflow engine for Kubernetes that enables the implementation of each step in a workflow as a container.
+The ADES functions are designed to perform the processing and chaining function on a [Kubernetes](https://kubernetes.io) cluster using the [Calrissian Tool](https://github.com/Duke-GCB/calrissian).
+Calrissian uses CWL, that is a robust workflow engine, over Kubernetes that enables the implementation of each step in a workflow as a container.
 It provides simple, flexible mechanisms for specifying constraints between the steps in a workflow and artifact management for linking the output of any step as an input to subsequent steps.